 At the same time, Baylor University Medical Center in Dallas was opening their new cancer center.
 I went to the Cvetko Education Center and asked if I could teach their cancer patients and survivors to knit hats for their patients on chemotherapy.
 They loved the idea and in March 2011 the program Passing the Hat started.
 I wanted the patients to make a hat while being infused (because infusion can take many hours) and Pass the Hat to the person sitting next to them.
 Since then the name changed to Passing Hats and we became recognized as a 501c3.

 We started with 8 individuals knitting 35-40 hats per month and I was thrilled.
-Since then we have grown and are now averaging 250 hats being made per week.
-There are currently 11 locations making hats and a hand full of individuals by knitting, crocheting and looming.
-Hats are now being distributed to over 50 locations in Texas where cancer patients are being treated.
+Since then we have grown.
+There are currently 11 locations in Texas and 7 locations in Colorado making hats and a hand full of individuals by knitting, crocheting, looming and sewing hats.
+Hats are now being distributed to over 50 locations in Texas and 4 in Colorado and growing, where cancer patients are being treated.
 I thank everyone who has helped this idea turn into a heartwarming and head warming outreach program. ~ Ellen

 Our Mission: Is to add warmth and comfort to every cancer patient through a hat made with love.